-State Department Removes Web Page Featuring Trump's For-Profit Club, Mar-A-Lago
+State Department Removes Webpage Featuring Trump's For-Profit Club, Mar-A-Lago

 Politics

-State Department Removes Web Page Featuring Trump's For-Profit Club, Mar-A-Lago
+State Department Removes Webpage Featuring Trump's For-Profit Club, Mar-A-Lago

-An article on a State Department website about President Trump's Mar-a-Lago resort has been removed after criticism that it was an inappropriate use of tax-payer funds.
+An article on a State Department website about President Trump's Mar-a-Lago resort has been removed after criticism that it was an inappropriate use of taxpayer funds.

 Critics complained that resources were being used to tout the for-profit club, which Trump refers to as the Winter White House.
 The club, in Palm Beach, Fla., is held in Trump's trust, of which he is the sole beneficiary.